 Appearances in pop culture

 Spinosaurus has been made a pop culture icon recently in the 2001 movie Jurassic park 3 as the killer of the T-Rex.
 The dinosaur has also made appearances in several documentaries including BBC's Planet Dinosaur, Discovery's Monsters Resurrected, and National Geographic's Bizarre Dinosaurs.
-Spinosaurus was also featured in the video games Warpath: Jurassic Park for PS1, Jurassic Park: Operation Genesis for the PS2, and the most powerful boss in Jurassic: The Hunted for Xbox 360 and PS3.
+Spinosaurus was also featured in the video games Warpath: Jurassic Park for PS1, Jurassic Park: Operation Genesis for the PS2, and the most powerful boss in Jurassic: The Hunted for Xbox 360 and PS3, and in Jurassic World: Evolution.
 It is also featured on postage stamps in Angola, The Gambia, and Tanzania.

 Spinosaurus - About.com Dinosaurs